How to Draw Electrical Diagrams

 You can also drag libraries up and down the stack to reorder them.

-If you find a library or symbol sets you want to add, click on the three dots and choose either Add result or Add library.
-Or you can simply drag and drop from this view.
+If you find a library or symbol sets you want to add to your template for later use, click on the golden plus icon and choose either Add result or Add library.

 Add an Annotation Layer